 There is so much to see on the West Bank and it can be overwhelming.
 Hiring a driver/guide is going to make more efficient use of your time.
 Plus, a guide will share fascinating information about the sites with you.
 Attractions on the West Bank are not walkable from one another and it will be difficult to find a taxi.
 I used Luxor Taxi.
 Our driver, Ahmed was great and he arranged for a West Bank guide.

 The Luxor Pass includes all of the archaeological sites and museums in Luxor for a single price.
 The pass is good for five days.
 You’ll need to determine whether or not the pass is a good buy for you.
-Based on this itinerary, I personally decided against it.
+Based on this itinerary, I decided against it.
 The pass is sold at the Public Relations Office in the Luxor Inspectorate, which is behind the Luxor Museum on the east bank.
 You’ll need your passport and student ID, if applicable.
 There are two options for purchase: standard and premium.
 The premium pass includes the tombs of Seti I and Nefertari.

 How to Get to Luxor